Theodosius (son of Maurice)

-Theodosius (Θεοδόσιος; 4 August 583 – shortly after 27 November 602) was the eldest son of Roman emperor Maurice (582–602) and was co-emperor from 590 until his deposition and execution during a military revolt.
+Theodosius (Θεοδόσιος; 4 August 583 – shortly after 27 November 602) was the eldest son of Eastern Roman emperor Maurice (582–602) and was co-emperor from 590 until his deposition and execution during a military revolt.
 Along with his father-in-law Germanus, he was briefly proposed as successor to Maurice by the troops, but the army eventually favoured Phocas instead.
 Sent in an abortive mission to secure aid from Sassanid Persia by his father, Theodosius was said to have been captured and executed by Phocas's supporters a few days after Maurice.
 Nevertheless, rumours spread that he had survived the execution, and became popular to the extent that a man who purported to be Theodosius was entertained by the Persians as a pretext for launching a war against Byzantium.
 There is debate over whether this man was an imposter or genuinely Theodosius.

 Biography

 Theodosius was the first child of Maurice and his wife, the augusta Constantina.
 He was born on 4 August 583 (according to the contemporary John of Ephesus and other chroniclers) or 585 (according to the later histories of Theophanes the Confessor and Kedrenos).
 He was the first son to be born to a reigning emperor since the birth of Theodosius II in 401, and was accordingly named after him.
 The papal envoy, or apocrisiarius, to Constantinople, the future Pope Gregory the Great, acted as his godfather.
 The scholar Evagrius Scholasticus composed a work celebrating Theodosius' birth, for which he was rewarded by Maurice with the rank of consul.

 A few years after his birth, possibly in 587, Theodosius was raised to the rank of caesar and thus became his father's heir-apparent.
 Three years later, on 26 March 590, he was publicly proclaimed as co-emperor.

 In late 601 or early February 602, Maurice married Theodosius to a daughter of the patrician Germanus, a leading member of the Senate.
 (Note: Germanus's identity is unclear.
 He has been sometimes identified with the identically named, posthumous son of the magister militum Germanus and Matasuntha, or an unnamed son of the general Justinian, the second son of the senior Germanus.
 Though not conclusive, many historians also equate the patrician Germanus with the caesar Germanus, a son-in-law of Tiberius II Constantine who became caesar alongside Maurice but refused the throne.)
 The historian Theophylact Simocatta, the major chronicler of Maurice's reign, also records that on 2 February 602, Germanus saved Theodosius from harm during food riots in Constantinople.